 Compound continued to gain popularity with this new governance token.
 At the simplest level, a yield farmer might move assets around within Compound, constantly chasing whichever pool is offering the best returns from week to week.
 This might mean moving into riskier pools from time to time.
 While this sounds like a complicated tactic, most yield farmers have already decided that they are willing to handle this risk.
 Additionally, this tactic requires that users maintain the appropriate collateral in their accounts.
 As a precaution, too little collateral results in account liquidation.

 Compound is now one of the largest (if not the largest) DeFi project.
 Their governance token, COMP now has the largest market cap of any DeFi token.
 The coin continues to be distributed as a means for users to participate in Compound’s 9 different markets.
 This token also gives users the ability to vote on the future of decentralized protocols and share new ways for DeFi founders to entice new assets onto their platforms.

 Strategies To Make The Most Out Of Yield Farming Strategies

 To further increase user’s earnings, some yield farmers have decided to take out leveraged loans.
 These loans can then be used to borrow the tokens which yield the most COMP.
 This is because the 2880 COMP tokens that are issued each day are distributed to those with the most leverage.
 Therefore, more collateral to leverage means you will earn more free money.
-To easily get started and use this strategy, InstaDapp, a smart wallet project is a great place to start.
+To easily get started and use this strategy, check out the InstaDapp smart wallet project.

 Other investors have shown that the rates to borrow USDT are reasonably low.
 This makes for an opportunity to borrow and lend back this stablecoin.
 However, this is not always the case.
 Therefore, to make the most of this strategy, investors will recommend monitoring the rates and switching when better opportunities are offered.